 Road accidents are unfortunately prevalent in India, and the majority of these accidents are caused by human fault.
-These crashes are fatal and take almost thousands of lives every year.
 It is imperative to be cautious, drive carefully and follow traffic rules.
-However, even if you are careful on the streets does not mean that the other drivers will also do the same.
+However, even if you are careful on the streets does not mean that the other drivers are too.
 There are several incidences when the drivers are not wrong, and it's the pedestrian or the other vehicle that creates the havoc.

 Listed down are the most common causes of road accidents in India -

-One of the most leading causes of road accidents is distracted driving.
+One of the most common causes of road accident is distracted driving.
 The number of accidents occurring due to distracted driving has increased in the past decades.
 Undivided attention while driving is a must and drivers should inculcate the same within them.
 Reading messages, replying to texts, taking calls, reading, grooming, etc. behind the wheel can be fatal.

 Speeding/ Reckless Driving

-It is quite tempting to push the accelerator and increase the speed when you are running late.
+It is quite tempting to push the accelerator and increase the speed when you are running late or are driving on an empty road.
 Speeding increases the intensity of accidents and is proved to be fatal most of the time.
 Hence, it is advisable to drive within the legal limits even when you are running late.

 Reckless driving mostly leads to horrible accidents.
 Take your time and remain calm behind the wheels to avoid unwanted accidents caused by mere neglect.